nhwivo/nhwivo.github.io/docs/my-projects/process_MSA.md

 The ***pseudocode*** was as follow:
 1. Open the file that contains the MSA data.
 2. Iterate through every line in the file.
-    - The MSA file is similiar to a fasta file, in that each sequences takes up 2 lines, the first starts with `>` and the sequence's name, the second contains the sequence information itself.
+    - The MSA file is similar to a fasta file, in that each sequences takes up 2 lines, the first starts with `>` and the sequence's name, the second contains the sequence information itself.
 Therefore the file can be parsed into seqname and the sequence itself easily.
 3. Parse each line depending on whether it starts with '>' and pass onto a Python dictionary.
     - The seqnames are assigned to dictionary keys with the corresponding genomic sequence as their value.
         - Example: `{"seqname1":"ACTATCTCGATCA", "seqname2":"CCTATCTCGATCA"}`